zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 stack.yaml     -- Modern Haskell build tool config
 ```

-Next step is to initialize the enviroment.
+Next step is to initialize the environment.
 We need to setup the sandbox that
 we will use for development:

 ```